-By changing your approach towards your work, you’ll find that doing so in a way that can increase your focus and productivity will make finding time for self-care easier and less intrusive on your schedule.
+By changing your approach towards your self-care routine at work, you’ll find that doing so in a way that can increase your focus and productivity will make finding time for self-care easier and less intrusive on your schedule.

 2. Set your Working Hours:

-Being a freelancer and working from home seems like a dream.
+Being a freelancer with a thriving freelance business and working from home seems like a dream.
 You have the freedom to set your schedule.
 The only problem is to have your tasks completed on time.
 Some problems can occur when you take liberties with the situation and fail to establish working hours.

 3. Organize to Energize: